m-spangenberg/interview-project/README.md

 ## Screenshots

 Some screenshots of the project from a mobile device to showcase my considerations for responsive design on smaller screens.
-I don't consider myself a graphic designer, but from a UI/UX perspective, I think the clean, simple pallete helps with readability.
+I don't consider myself a graphic designer, but from a UI/UX perspective, I think the clean, simple pallette helps with readability.
 I just wish I had time to work in a "night mode"! :) A point of pride - the only javascript in the project is for the mobile view burger-menu.

 From left to right, top to bottom:

 * The landing page, which acts as the questionnaire portal. email addresses are only superficially validated by the client, I didn't have time to write something to do more complex validation, but if I did, I would probably do something along the lines of creating a email which with a confirmation code in order to cut down on spam.
 I did create checks for resubmission though.
 * The admin page, which acts as the administrative portal's login.
-I made use of Flask-Login for context managemnt in order to have protected routes, but the password hashing and storage is all flask and sql-alchemy.
+I made use of Flask-Login for context management in order to have protected routes, but the password hashing and storage is all flask and sql-alchemy.
 * The submission review page, from here the superuser can review individual forms, request a json copy of the questionnaire, or delete the submission and its associated applicant data.
 * The actual questionnaire form, auto generated from the database.
 This had me burning the midnight oil because I was unsure of the best approach for modeling the database in a way which I can reconstruct questionnaires but still be able to modify the questionnaire's state over time... and by the time I decided on a direction for a schema, I had to backtrack and rework code in the rest of the project.
 Wasted some time - but a lot was learnt!
 * A review page for an dummy questionnaire.
 I think the one thing that stood out at me from the start of this project was how to cleanly move data from queries to the templating engine and back into the backend for processing.
-I think if I had a fresh start I might consider going 100% API calls for all operations instead of the mix of form submissions and API CRUD enpoints currently in use.
+I think if I had a fresh start I might consider going 100% API calls for all operations instead of the mix of form submissions and API CRUD endpoints currently in use.
 * A json copy of the dummy submission.
 I decided to cobble together something quick for this that just stuffs queries into a dictionary and convert it to json with Flask's jsonify.

 ![project-screenshots-1](readme/interview-project-views1.png)